Living Learning Centers

 Living in University residence halls is a requirement of all undergraduate students who are unmarried and financially dependent upon parental support.
-Exceptions may be made by the Dean of Student Engagement when the student is a legal resident of Davidson County, or when there is a temporary shortage of residence hall space, or due to personal circumstances.
+Exceptions may be made by the Director of Residence Life and Campus Services when the student is a legal resident of Davidson County, or when there is a temporary shortage of residence hall space, or due to personal circumstances.
 Fisk believes that participation in the give-and-take of campus life is an indispensable part of a University education.
-When exception is granted, it must come in the form of written approval from the Dean of Student Engagement and must be received prior to the beginning of the registration period in which the student seeks permission for off-campus residence.
+When exception is granted, it must come in the form of written approval from the Director of Residence Life and Campus Services and must be received prior to the beginning of the registration period in which the student seeks permission for off-campus residence.

 Room regulations established by the University apply as part of the housing agreement between the institution and the student.
 When a student reserves a room in a residence hall, it is mutually agreed and understood that the student is liable for payment of room charges throughout the full academic year.
 The University reserves the right to close the residence halls during Christmas and spring vacations.